'Dear bike thief...I hope you get boils'

 But it was not as simple as a quick return, because first Mrs Loys had to find Kevin.

-After seeing the fearsome flyer, he had asked a woman to call the number on the poster and explain he had the bike and wanted Mrs Loy's husband to get it back as "he's had a rough time".
+After seeing the fearsome flyer, he had asked a woman to call the number on the poster and explain he had the bike and wanted Mrs Loys's husband to get it back as "he's had a rough time".

 But all Mrs Loys had to go on was that Kevin had been outside a Fred Meyer shop in Fremont in Seattle on Sunday night with a cart attached to his own bike.